 Easter holidays in the UK

 Although warm weather is far from guaranteed, Easter can be a great time to explore the UK as a family.
 It’s a good time for self-catering, although a bit early in the year for camping.
-We recommend these family-friendly cottages in Cornwall or these dog-friendly cottages.
+We recommend these family-friendly cottages in Cornwall and this collection of more than 100 dog-friendly cottages.